Christmas recipes with a twist, are here! Deck the kitchen with food and more food. Fa-la-la-la-la, la-la-la-la!

 Whether it’s roasted, slow-cooked or pan-fried, everybody loves a bit of delicious pork at Christmas.
 But you’ve probably never had it in the form of noodles!

 Michelin-star chef Alyn Williams of the Westbury Hotel has shared his dazzing recipe for his creative dish – pork ‘noodles’, piggy tea, mustards, kombu and shony.
 Combining the harmonious flavours of pork and seaweed, the ‘noodles’ are made from pig skin and is served with a broth infused with herbaceous aromatics and seaweed.
+This is one of the best Fabulous Christmas Recipes you’ll ever know.
 A crowd pleaser for sure.

 Pig Skin Noodles